BestTimesToVisit.com Logo

 Getting Around Great Barrier Reef, Australia

-These are the workhorses for experiencing the Great Barrier Reef, departing from coastal towns like Cairns and Port Douglas.
-They range from large catamarans to smaller dive boats, offering various reef locations and activities like snorkeling, diving, and glass-bottom boat tours.
+These are the workhorses for accessing the Great Barrier Reef from coastal towns like Cairns and Port Douglas.
+They range from large, stable catamarans to smaller, faster boats, offering day trips to various reef sites.

 Liveaboard Dive Boats